-Credit risk arises from the possibility that counterparty will be unable to pay its contractual obligations.
-The SIPP prohibits the Trust from investing in securities other than debt issued by the Government of Canada and a minimum of 95% of the Trust's investments must be held in Government of Canada Bonds.
-Therefore, the risk of significant credit loss is considered remote.
+Credit risk arises from the possibility that a counterparty will be unable to pay its contractual obligations.
+The Trust's SIPP prohibits investment in securities rated below BBB or the equivalent at the time of purchase.
+In addition, the minimum weighted average credit rating for fixed income investments in the Trust is A. Therefore, the risk of significant credit loss is considered remote.